 What is an android emulator for PC?

-If you’re not up to speed about exactly what these are used for, it’s a software program that runs on your PC using virtualization technology.
+If you’re not up to speed about exactly what is android emulators for PC?
+It’s a software program that runs on your PC using virtualization technology.
 Once installed, an android emulator program will allow you to run the Android OS, and therefore Android apps/games on your Windows PC and Mac computers.
 On the other hand, there are also Emulator apps for android that lets you play retro ROMs of classic gaming consoles.

 What are the Best Android Emulator For PC/Laptop?